Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/05_pandora.md

 <details markdown=block>
 <summary>
-  <b>[Fulgent Blade]</b> One group can't make it to the other side of the boss
+  <b>[Fulgent Blade]</b> Why is the boss slanted?
+One group can't make it to
-  in time for Akh Morn!
+  the other side of the boss for Akh Morn!
 </summary>
 <table>
   <tr>
     <td width="50%">
-      <p>Check how the tank is dodging the exalines.</p>
+      <p>Check how the MT is dodging the exalines.</p>
-      <p>The more the tank dodges towards the side of the diamond where the
+      <p>The more the MT dodges towards the side of the diamond where the
       exalines originated from (the area marked red), the more the boss is turned when it starts to cast <em>Akh Morn</em> and its orientation locked.</p>